bredele/lego/Readme.md

 ## Concept

-Lego.js is not a framework and follows the node.js spirit by providing tiny modules (or bricks) with single responsability.
+Legojs is not a framework and follows the node.js spirit by providing tiny modules (or bricks) with single responsability.
 They do one thing and do it well!
 They are the minimal amount of glue you need to create the web application you want.

   > Why go into debt to buy an expensive car with high fuel-cost when you can easily afford and **only need** a smaller and budget friendly car with superior performance.